About Suzann Thompson

 Atlantic to our home state of Texas.
 In 2004, I was able to start

 working again with some regularity (at night, mostly).

 support of people like Diane Piwko, publisher of INKnitters magazine (which is no longer published), companies like Husqvarna Viking and others, I developed the concept of TextileFusion.
 The idea of

 combining crafts and materials is not new: you've heard of 'mixed

 media.'
 And yet many textile enthusiasts and other crafters are

 discovering this possibility for the first time.

 I continue to collect wonderful materials, to make, and to write.
-My second book, Crochet Bouquet, will be published in May 2008 by Lark Books.
+My fourth book, Cute Crochet World, will be published in May 2014 by Lark Crafts.

 is my way of combining the crafts I love, and of using the many

 supplies and treasures I have accumulated over the years.
 I hope you